 modern art ensemble

 Every sound can be a universe.
 And the universe can become a metaphor for composing.
 Its boundlessness is an image of the richness and inventiveness of composers, but also of the space in which the visions of sounds develop.
-Based on this idea, the modern art ensemble has conceived a concert evening in which sounds conquer their own spaces and materialize in a wide variety of ways.
+Based on this idea, the modern art ensemble has conceived a concert evening in which sounds conquer their own spaces and materialise in a wide variety of ways.

-Sergej Newski's “Incidents” deals with suddenly appearing (sound) events which, separated from each other, can be interpreted in a variety of ways: as sudden vibrations or as human actions, as incidents that happen without warning, as omens, as aftershocks.
-In “stirrings still I” for five instrumentalists distributed throughout the room by Rebecca Saunders, sounds materialize as if by themselves, creating surprising connections and exploring the resonances and colors of the concert hall.
+Sergej Newski's ‘Incidents’ deals with suddenly appearing (sound) events which, when separated from each other, can be interpreted in a variety of ways: as sudden vibrations or as human actions, as incidents that occur without warning, as omens, as aftershocks.

-Sidney Corbett traverses the ensemble's tonal and emotional extremes in “Gesänge der Unruhe” (Songs of Unrest).
 His piece fills the entire range of tones through the use of bass and E-flat clarinet, bass and piccolo flute, celesta, and the rich timbres of the strings and piano, its structures fluctuating between rhythmic patterns and lyrical melodies.
-A multi-layered composition based on Fernando Pessoa's “Book of Disquiet,” in which the author describes his loneliness amid diverse personal and social connections.
+A multi-layered composition based on Fernando Pessoa's ‘Book of Disquiet’, in which the author describes his loneliness amid a wide variety of personal and social connections.

 Venue plan 360° view